codeforamerica/trailsy/README.md

 Trailsy
 =======

-Trailsy is a project under development by Code for America fellows working with partners in Summit County, OH.
+Trailsy is the front-end component of To The Trails, a project developed by Code for America fellows working with partners in Summit County, Ohio.

-Trailsy is a web application where citizens can find information about the trail network of their region.
+To The Trails is a web application where citizens can find information about the trail network of their region.
 The app incorporates data from multiple agencies and park stewards, including the Cuyahoga Valley National Park and Metro Parks, Serving Summit County.
-Trailsy helps citizens find trails that fit their needs based on attributes like length, amenities and activities.
+To The Trails helps citizens find trails that fit their needs based on attributes like length, amenities and activities.

-You can see a protoype at trailsy.herokuapp.com
+The current production version is at [http://tothetrails.com]().

 #### Credits